gpittarelli/babel-backwards/README.md

    worked out, allowing the actual transforms to just be implemented by themselves.
- - lebab is based on the espree JS parser, which doesn't support as many features as babylon; so it doens't support the (admittedly awkward case) of upgrading files that already use some experimental features.
+ - lebab is based on the espree JS parser, which doesn't support as many features as babylon; so it doesn't support the (admittedly awkward) case of upgrading files that already use some experimental features.

 Many thanks to [hzoo](https://github.com/hzoo) for making this